x

 The Feminine Economy and the Economic Man: Reviving the Role of Family in the Post-Industrial Age by Shirley Burggraf

 “Wanted: Parents willing to bear, rear, and educate children for the next generation of Social Security taxpayers and to carry on the modern culture of learning and progress.
 Quality parenting preferred.
 Large commitments of time and money required.
-At least on parent must be willing to work a double shift and/or sacrifice tenure and upward mobility in the labor market.
+At least one parent must be willing to work a double shift and/or sacrifice tenure and upward mobility in the labor market.
 Salary: 0.
 Pension benefits: 0.
 Profits and dividends: 0.” -- Shirley Burggraf

 Take two similar income couples: